Vertexlit-VRAIN/ReflectIA/README.md

 ## Installation

-To run this project, you need to have Python 3.13 or higher and `uv` installed.
+To run this project, you need to have Python 3.10.x and `uv` installed.
 You can install the required dependencies using `uv`:

 ```bash
 uv sync